Getin4ns/Website-to-app/README.md

 ____________________________________________

 Output:
-Now run the App and you will see WebView App of appdev.code.blog website.
+Now run the App and you will see WebView App of your website.
 You can simply replace the url with any website url you want to convert into Android App.

 Hope this is useful.